How to Fix P0128: Thermostat Replacement Cost and Steps

 Thermostat stuck open.
 This is the cause in the vast majority of cases.
 Thermostats are simple wax-pellet devices.
 The wax expands when heated, pushing a valve open.
 Over time (typically 100,000-150,000 km), the wax deteriorates, the spring weakens, or debris prevents the valve from closing fully.
 Once stuck open, coolant flows through the radiator continuously, and the engine can't build heat.
 Low coolant level.
 If the coolant level is low enough that the ECT sensor isn't fully submerged, it reads cooler than actual.
 The engine might be warming up fine, but the sensor says otherwise.
 Check the coolant reservoir first.
 If it's below the minimum mark, top it up and investigate why it's low (leak, evaporation from a bad cap, or head gasket concern).
 Faulty ECT sensor.
 The sensor itself can drift out of calibration, reading lower than actual temperature.
 This is less common than a stuck thermostat but worth checking if the thermostat tests good.
 ECT sensors are cheap (10-30 euros) and usually easy to replace.
 Coolant temperature sensor wiring.
 Corroded connectors or damaged wiring between the ECT sensor and ECU can cause erratic or low readings.
 Inspect the connector for green corrosion and check the wiring harness for chafing, especially where it routes near hot exhaust components.
 Wrong thermostat installed.
 If a previous repair used a thermostat with a lower opening temperature than spec (say, 71 degrees instead of 88 degrees), the engine will run cooler than the ECU expects.
 This happens more often than you'd think, particularly after aftermarket or budget repairs.Is it safe to drive with P0128?

 Yes.
 This isn't a code that risks engine damage in the short term.
 Your engine runs cooler, not hotter, so there's no overheating risk.
-You can drive to work, run errands, and carry on with normal life.
+Normal driving is fine.

-That said, every drive with P0128 costs you fuel, wears your engine slightly more than necessary, and in cold weather leaves you shivering.
+That said, every drive with P0128 costs you fuel.
+In cold weather you're also shivering in lukewarm air.
 The fix is typically inexpensive and straightforward.
 There's no good reason to live with it for months.

 How do you diagnose P0128?